 “MMC cannot create a snap-in”

-Then you need to start following the steps below:
+Then it would be best if you started following the steps below:

 - In the first step, you need to go to C:\\Windows\Temp\gpedit\folder and be sure it exists.